leske42/CPP09/README.md

 You need to be able to spam this command, sort correctly *and* never exceed the worst-case comparisons (66 in this case), no matter how many times you do it.
 Also with different amount of elements, big and small alike.
 If you notice any anomaly, you need to stop there and address that, because it always signals a bug and will help you make your code better.
 What I always did in this case is getting that exact sequence that caused the issue (only the *order* of elements in the input matters, so you can use the indexes instead of the random numbers themselves), make my program print what it does at each step, then manually do the sorting with the cards and compare the two for any differences.
 The whole debugging phase was really just an endless loop of doing this until everything finally checked out.

 In case you want to show the comparison numbers during evaluation, I recommend using conditional compilation to not have to change your code, since the subject is very strict about the looks of the expected output.
 If you don't know how this works, check how you modified `BUFFER_SIZE` at compilation in `get_next_line` - you have to do the exact same thing for a macro of your choice, which then you can check before printing.
+While a counter can also be added manually during evaluation, proper testing requires it to be set up beforehand anyway.

 I have to say that I find the subject of this exercise very misleading for multiple reasons.
 First of all, it leaves up to your implementation if you want to accept duplicates or not, even though any approach that *has a reason* not to take them is probably faulty.
 Secondly, it does not require you to count the number of your comparisons, and asks you to use *timing* instead, as if entirely missing the point of the algorithm.
 One can still argue that timing can show the difference between how different containers operate - this could be a valid point, *if the subject would not encourage you to write differently optimized code for different containers*.
 If my code for sorting is different for container of type A and container of type B, then it makes no sense to attribute the time difference between the two sorts to differences in how the containers operate internally.
 (For this reason, I decided to use templates despite of subject recommendation).

-Such a counter can be added manually during evaluation, but proper testing requires it to be set up beforehand anyway.
 My opinion on the topic is that even though the subject does not ask for it, if someone can not provide any proof of counting the comparisons in their code, regardless of their implementation being wrong or right - it means they do not understand the purpose of and the main idea behind merge insertion.

-It can be a pain to implement - it's recursive, it relies heavily on theory, and it needs a lot of trial and error to work _just right_.
+This might sound strict, and if we are honest, this project can truly be a pain to research and implement.
+It relies heavily on theory, it's recursive, and it needs a lot of trial and error to work _just right_.
 But once it does, it gives you a lot of pride that you have done it.
-With this tutorial, I hope to contribute to more people choosing to do it correctly.
+By this point, I hope to have convinced a few of you that the Ford-Johnson is just cool, and it's really worth the effort you need to put into it.

 <br>